daniel-duke/RosesAreRed/source/source/index.rst

 Laura is sweet.
 Laura is fun.
 Laura is classy.
 She loves hugs, food, and dark chocolate.
 And hopefully she likes Daniel a little bit too.

-On this website you will find the story of Daniel and Laura, documented according to the highest standards of reliability and verity.
+On this website you will find the story of Laura and Daniel, documented according to the highest standards of reliability and verity.

 If you will, draw your attention to the right, where an image displays the likeness of a rose burned into a cedar wood cookie.
 The rose, you might note, is red.
 Daniel gifted this to Laura for Christmas in 2024, approximately one month into their relationship.
 As far as he can tell, Laura liked it.
 This conclusion can be made with some confidence because she hasn't regifted it, at least not yet.